Matt Hendricks: Professional

 On February 23, 2011, Hendricks signed a two-year, $1.65 million contract extension with Washington.
 Hendricks was a Bill Masterton Memorial Trophy nominee for the second year in a row after the Capitals named him their nominee in April 2011, though he was not one of the three finalists for the award.

 Unable to agree on a new contract with the Capitals, Hendricks was signed as a free agent to a four-year contract to return to the organization that originally drafted him, the Nashville Predators, on July 5, 2013.

 In the 2013–14 season, Hendricks struggled to meet the expectations of his new contract with the Predators, producing just four points in 44 games at the midpoint of the season.
 On January 15, 2014, he was traded to the Edmonton Oilers in exchange for goaltender Devan Dubnyk.
 In his second season with the Oilers, in 2014–15, his first full campaign in Edmonton, Hendricks rebounded offensively with 16 points in 71 games.
-In adding a veteran presence to the youthful Oilers, Hendricks' work ethic was rewarded in the form of a third nomination for the Masterton Memorial Trophy.
+In adding a veteran presence to the youthful Oilers, Hendricks's work ethic was rewarded in the form of a third nomination for the Masterton Memorial Trophy.

 On August 27, 2017, Hendricks signed a one-year, $700,000 contract with the Winnipeg Jets.
 In the 2017–18 season, Hendricks totalled 8 goals and 13 points in 60 games with the Winnipeg Jets.
 He ranked second amongst Winnipeg forwards in shorthanded time on ice and ranked fifth on the team in hits.
 He appeared in 5 playoff games with the Jets, used in a fourth-line role.

 Hendricks left the Jets after one season and on July 1, 2018, he signed as a free agent with his hometown team, the Minnesota Wild, on a one-year, $700,000 contract for the 2018–19 season.
 Hendricks registered 2 assists in the 22 games he was dressed before he was traded back to the Winnipeg Jets at the trade deadline for a 7th round draft pick in 2020.

-On June 25, 2019, Hendricks ended his 15 year playing career, accepting a position in player development for the Minnesota Wild.
+On June 25, 2019, Hendricks ended his 15-year playing career, accepting a position in player development for the Minnesota Wild.